findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 ---
-date: 2021-09-03
+date: 2021-09-08
 title: "Travelogue"
 linkTitle: "Travelogue"
 description: "We have used many different techniques, technologies and architectures to build a modern and high-performance DID agency.
-During the the journey we have not only been able to learn SSI essentials but also *align modern software and hardware technologies best suited for decentralized identity network*."
+During the journey we have not only been able to learn SSI essentials but also *align modern software and hardware technologies best suited for decentralized identity network*."